1916 Georgia Tech Yellow Jackets football team: Postseason

 Tech scored the second-most points in the nation, behind Georgetown.
 Everett Strupper was third in the nation in scoring, including 16 touchdowns.
 The team was retroactively selected as the national champion for 1916 by the Billingsley Report.

 Awards and honors

 Center Pup Phillips was selected for Walter Camp's third-team All-America and was the first Tech center selected All-Southern.
 Tackle Walker Carpenter, guard Bob Lang, fullback Tommy Spence, and halfback Everett Strupper were selected All-Southern along with Phillips.
 Spence got Camp's honorable mention.

 First World War

 Both Morrison and Spence served in the First World War.
 Spence was a casualty.
 He is the namesake of Spence Air Base.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1916 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1916 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.